pablovmurcia3/Regression-Models/Week-1a.md

 ## **Regression to the mean**

-* "If a first measurement is extreme then a second measurement on the same subject will be closer to the mean"
+* Best definition: **"If two variables are imperfectly correlated, extreme scores on one variable are associated with scores that are less extreme on the other variable, on average"**

 * Discovered by Francis Galton.
 The idea served as a foundation for the discovery of linear regression.

 **Case of extreme regression to the mean**